Graduate Certificate: Disability Studies

 Time Limit for Certificate Completion: 2 years

-Campus Location: Main and Online
+Campus Location: Online, both synchronous and asynchronous

 Full-Time/Part-Time Status: The graduate certificate can be completed on a part-time basis.